 You can’t have your cake and eat it too is a phrase that means there are two options that someone wants, but they can’t have both because the options conflict with each other, so they can only pick one.

-Example: Josh was offered a promotion at his job, but if he accepts it, he would have to work on the weekends.
-But he liked spending the weekends with his friends.
-What would he do?
+Example: Josh was offered a promotion at his job, but if he accepts it, he would have to work on Saturdays.
+He liked spending Saturdays with his friends, so what would he do?